 The justification for each budget line item for the CDBG funds requested;

 Local matching funds; and

 Other sources and amounts of local, state, federal, or private funds to be involved.

-Reminder: Planning grants may not be used for reimbursement of activities undertaken or completed prior to the date of announcement of grant award by the Department of Commerce.
+Reminder: Planning grants may not be used for reimbursement of activities undertaken or completed prior to the Governor’s Award Letter.